What is breast augmentation?

-In any instance where we're trying to improve the function or appearance of a patient's breasts, plastic surgeons almost always prefer to use the patient’s own tissue to accomplish the desired result.
+Breast augmentation is a surgical procedure that allows patients to improve the function or appearance of their breasts.
+In any instance where we’re trying to improve the function or appearance of a patient’s breasts, plastic surgeons almost always prefer to use the patient’s own tissue to accomplish the desired result.
 This is because no matter how well made an implant is, it is a foreign object that could become infected, encapsulated and hard, or be extruded from the body.

 While these are rare occurrences, we prefer to use living tissue whenever possible.
 It is also what our patients prefer.
 You might not believe how many times over the past 25 years our patients have asked, “Dr. Lappert, couldn’t you just suck some of this fat from my thigh or my tummy and just shoot it into my breast?”

 What are the past problems and concerns with transplanting living tissue?

 The problem with transplanting living tissue from one place to another is the difficulty involved in establishing a blood supply.
 When we do breast reconstruction for cancer after removal of the breast, the vast majority of our time is spent planning, dissecting, transferring and preserving the blood vessels so the block of tissue that we move will live in its new home on the chest.

 These are big operations that are so involved, we might liken offering such a surgery to a healthy woman looking for a cosmetic improvement to swatting flies with a shotgun.

 The idea of transferring fat cells all by themselves just like moving skin grafts from one part of the body to another is very attractive because it isn’t a big surgical procedure.
 Surgeons have been working with this idea for over 80 years.